greffgreff/user-service/README.md

 ### `DELETE /api/v2/{id}`

 Deletes a user from the database.
-Performs owership verification beforehand using the `subject` of the request's JWT and the URL path variable `id`.
+Performs ownership verification beforehand using the `subject` of the request's JWT and the URL path variable `id`.

 #### URL parameters:
 | **Parameter** | **Description** | **Required**